10 Free Attractions in New Jersey

 474 Upper Mountain Ave., Montclair, NJ

-Walking paths lattice across 6.5 acres of breathtaking botanical gardens at the Presby Memorial Iris Gardens, where approximately 10,000 plants representing more than 3,000 differently named iris varieties are on display.
+Walking paths lattice across 7.5 acres of breathtaking botanical gardens at the Presby Memorial Iris Gardens, where more than 14,000 plants representing more than 3,000 differently named iris varieties are on display.
 Blooming season is typically mid-May to early June, so be sure to catch the peak of this natural beauty.
 Admission is free, but donations are greatly appreciated.

 Empty Sky, 9/11 Memorial